ostilo/GITHUBAPI/README.md

 # Searching Github repositories and getting user’s info.

-## The project demostrate the use of modern Jetpack Compose, MVMM, Clean Architecture, Unit testing, Koin, and Navigation.
+## The project demostrates the use of modern Jetpack Compose, MVMM, Clean Architecture, Unit testing, Koin, and Navigation.

 ## Guidelines
 1. Check the master branch to get the updated code